-During or at the conclusion of a child abuse assessment, the department may recommend information, information and referral, community care referral, or services provided by the department.
+During or at the conclusion of an assessment, the Department may recommend information, information and referral, community care referral, or services provided by the DHS.
 If it is believed that treatment services are necessary for the protection of the abused child or other children in the home, juvenile court intervention shall be sought.

-- Information or information and referral.
-Families with children of any age that have confirmed or not confirmed abuse and low risk of abuse shall be provided either information and referral or information when: - No service needs are identified, and the worker recommends no service; or - Service needs are identified, and the worker recommends new or continuing services to the family to be provided through informal supports; or - Service needs are identified, and the worker recommends new or continuing services to the family to be provided through community agencies. - Referral to community care.
-With the exception of families of children with an open department service case, court action pending, or abuse in an out-of-home setting, a referral to community care shall be offered to: - Families with children whose abuse is not confirmed that have moderate to high risk of abuse when service needs are identified and the worker recommends community care. - Families with children that have confirmed but not founded abuse and moderate or high risk of abuse when service needs are identified and the worker recommends community care. - Families with children with founded abuse, a victim child six years of age or older, and a low risk of repeat abuse when service needs are identified and the worker recommends community care.
+- ◆ Information or information and referral.
+Families with children that have a family assessment or confirmed or not confirmed abuse and low risk of abuse shall be provided either information and referral or information when: - No service needs are identified, and the worker recommends no service; or - Service needs are identified, and the worker recommends new or continuing services to the family to be provided through informal supports; or - Service needs are identified, and the worker recommends new or continuing services to the family to be provided through community agencies.

+- Referral to community care.
+With the exception of families of children with an open department service case, court action pending, or abuse in an out-ofhome setting, a referral to community care shall be offered to: - Families with children whose abuse was evaluated in a family assessment that have moderate to high risk of abuse when service needs are identified and the worker recommends community care. - Families with children whose abuse is not confirmed that have moderate to high risk of abuse when service needs are identified and the worker recommends community care. - Families with children that have confirmed but not founded abuse and moderate risk of abuse when service needs are identified and the worker recommends community care.

-Note: "Community care" means child and family-focused services and supports provided to families referred from the department.
-Services shall be geared toward keeping the children in the family safe from abuse and neglect; keeping the family intact; preventing the need for further intervention by the department, including removal of the child from the home; and building ongoing linkages to community-based resources that improve the safety, health, stability, and well-being of families served.
+Note: "Community care" means child and family-focused services and supports provided to families referred from the DHS.
+Services shall be geared toward keeping the children in the family safe from abuse and neglect; keeping the family intact; preventing the need for further intervention by the DHS, including removal of the child from the home; and building ongoing linkages to community-based resources that improve the safety, health, stability, and well-being of families served.

-- Referral for department services.
-Families with children that have founded abuse and moderate to high risk of abuse and families with victim children under age six that have founded abuse and low risk of abuse shall be offered department services on a voluntary basis. - The worker shall recommend new or continuing treatment services to the family to be provided by the department, either directly or through contracted agencies. - Families refusing voluntary services shall be referred for a child in need of assistance action through juvenile court.
+- ◆ Referral for Department services.
+Families with children that have confirmed abuse and high risk of abuse or founded abuse and low, moderate, or high risk of abuse shall be offered DHS services on a voluntary basis. - The worker shall recommend new or continuing treatment services to the family to be provided by the DHS, either directly or through contracted agencies. - Families refusing voluntary services shall be referred for a child in need of assistance action through juvenile court.